 Two things to keep in mind: wedding permits will not be issued for heavy use periods—Memorial Day weekend, July Fourth weekend, and Labor Day weekend—and the time allowed for outdoor events is three hours.

 Chart courtesy of the National Park Service.
+Always double check with the NPS as locations may change.

 Complete the Application for a Special Use Permit.